-Bwindi Impenetrable Forest National Park is the centre of the gorilla trekking in Uganda.
+Bwindi Impenetrable Forest National Park is at the heart of gorilla trekking in Uganda.
 However the number of visitors are drastically limited to avoid too much disruption and over-habituation.
-Booking up to a year ahead is quite the norm.
-Mountain gorillas, chimpanzees, black and white colombus monkeys and golden monkeys are all found here.
+Booking up to a year ahead is not uncommon.
+And chimpanzees, black and white colombus monkeys and golden monkeys also make Bwindi their home.
 Plus at least 25 endemic bird species.

 This south-west corner of Uganda is one of the most rewarding safari destinations from an eco-tourism perspective.
-The local communities around Mgahinga National Park and Bwindi National Park benefit hugely from visitors who come to walk with local guides in search of the gorillas.
-This in turn helps to preserve the fragile ancient rainforest habitats of Uganda.
+As the local communities around Mgahinga National Park and Bwindi National Park benefit hugely from visitors, who come to walk with local guides in search of the gorillas.
+And this in turn helps to preserve the fragile ancient rainforest habitats of Uganda.

 Bwindi Impenetrable Forest National Park

 Bwindi Impenetrable Forest National Park (the official longer name) is as thickly vegetated and mysterious as its name suggests.
 The dense undergrowth of the valley floor is eerily quiet until your steps disturb the smells and sounds of ancient Africa.

 But Bwindi also provides refuge to elephant, chimpanzees, monkeys, bush pigs, giant forest hogs and various small antelope.
 And this is where the lowland and montane communities merge.
 So the floral diversity is especially rich.
 Bwindi is also home to over 200 butterfly species.
 And over 340 species of birds, 25 of which are endemic.